Get the scoop on rock climbing difficulty grades and safety ratings here: what they are, what they mean, and why they’re important.

 There are five “classes” in the YDS.
 Classes 1 and 2 are used to describe walking and hiking terrain.
 Classes 3 and 4 describe steeper, more technical terrain that is often exposed and requires some rock scrambling and the use of all four limbs on the ground to ascend safely.

-Think of classes 1 and 2 as a walk in the woods, and classes 3 and 4 as a steep mountain ridgeline.
+Think of classes 1 and 2 as a walk in the woods, and classes 3 and 4 as a technical hike or steep mountain ridgeline.
 Climbers typically refer to classes 1 through 4 as “first, second, third, and fourth.”

 Class 5, or fifth class, covers technical rock climbing.
 This one is subdivided into parts, which currently range from 5.0 to 5.15.
 Early proponents of the system added the decimal to break up the fifth class into minute, incremental ratings that allow climbers to describe a route’s difficulty with a high degree of accuracy.